aeternity/aesophia/docs/sophia_stdlib.md

 - name of the child contract

-The resulting contract's public key can be predicted and in case it happens to have some funds before its creation, its balance will remain or be increased by the `value` parameter.
+The resulting contract's public key can be predicted and in case it happens to have some funds before its creation, its balance will be increased by the `value` parameter.

 The `value` argument (default `0`) is equivalent to the value in the contract